Considerations for Antiretroviral Use in Special Patient Populations

 Reproductive Options for Couples with Differing HIV Status

 Couples with differing HIV status should be informed of options to prevent sexual transmission of HIV while attempting conception.
 Interventions include screening and treating both partners for sexually transmitted infections and using ART to maximally suppress and maintain the viral load of the partner with HIV.
-For couples with different HIV serostatus, if the partner with HIV is on ART and has achieved sustained viral suppression, sexual intercourse without a condom allows conception with effectively no risk of sexual HIV transmission to the partner without HIV.42-44 If the partner with HIV has not achieved sustained viral suppression or viral suppression status is unknown, or if concerns exist that the partner with HIV may be inconsistently adherent to ART during the periconception period, administration of ARV pre-exposure prophylaxis (PrEP) to the partner without HIV is recommended to reduce the risk of sexual transmission of HIV (AI).
-Timing condomless sex to coincide with ovulation (peak fertility) is an approach that can optimize the probability of conception.
+For couples with different HIV serostatus, if the partner with HIV is on ART and has achieved sustained viral suppression, sexual intercourse without a condom allows conception with effectively no risk of sexual HIV transmission to the partner without HIV (see Antiretroviral Therapy to Prevent Sexual Transmission of HIV).41-43

 Safe and effective reproductive health and family planning services to prevent unplanned pregnancies and perinatal transmission of HIV are essential components of care for individuals with HIV of childbearing potential.
 These individuals should receive ongoing counseling on reproductive issues.
 Individuals who do not desire pregnancy currently but are sexually active or considering initiating sexual activities should be offered effective and appropriate contraceptive methods to reduce the likelihood of unintended pregnancy.
-Individuals with HIV can use all available contraceptive methods (e.g., pill, patch, ring, injection, implant) and intrauterine devices (IUDs),45 after consideration of potential drug-drug interactions as discussed in the next section.
+Individuals with HIV can use all available contraceptive methods (e.g., pill, patch, ring, injection, implant) and intrauterine devices (IUDs),44 after consideration of potential drug–drug interactions as discussed in the next section (see the Perinatal Guidelines).

 Interactions between ARV drugs and hormonal contraceptives may reduce contraceptive efficacy.
 However, most data are generated from healthy-volunteer, short-duration PK studies, and clinical data regarding interactions between ARV drugs and hormonal contraceptives in women with HIV are limited.
 The magnitude of change in drug concentrations that may reduce contraceptive efficacy or increase the risk of adverse effects is not known for all forms of contraceptives, making the clinical implications of some ARV-hormone drug interactions challenging to interpret.